-HiPC 2017 will host the following two IRUS sessions to be held on Days 2 (Tuesday, December 19) of the conference.
+HiPC 2017 hosted the following two IRUS sessions to be held on Days 2 (Tuesday, December 19) of the conference.

 Session 1: Practical Applications of Machine Learning in the e-commerce sector